Our next meeting will be on November 1-2 at the University of Vermont. Registration is now open!

-The next meeting of the Boston Ithaca Islet Club will hosted by Dr. Gordon Weir on March 29-30th, 2014, at the Joslin Diabetes Center in Boston, MA.
+The Islet Club thanks our previous host, Dr. Gordon Weir, at the Joslin Diabetes Center in Boston, MA.

 The purpose of this meeting is to bring together students, postdoctoral fellows, scientists and physicians from academia and industry on the east coast for an informal meeting focused on islet biology and the regulation of glucose homeostasis in the context of type 1 and type 2 diabetes, gestational diabetes and obesity.
 Scientists in Boston and Ithaca founded the club in 1992, and since then meetings have usually been held twice a year.
 We attract attendees from Massachusetts, New York, Maine, New Hampshire, Vermont, Montreal, Rhode Island and Toronto.
 The meeting is structured around 20 minute sessions of which 5-10 minutes are reserved to provide ample time for questions and discussion.
 Work is presented both by trainees and by established investigators.
 This provides and excellent forum for students to present their raw data to peers and leaders in the field, providing a chance to obtain valuable feedback for their project and the opportunity to network.
 The networking is enhanced by a dinner on Saturday evening.
 Over the years we have obtained consistent feedback from attendees that they enjoy this informal gathering for excellent science and networking opportunities.